 - You need someone to help you install this product

-Are Toilet Aids ADA compliant?
+Are Toilet Aids ADA-Compliant?

 Being ADA Compliant isn’t a must, and not everything is ADA compliant, so if you can’t see that it is ADA compliant, look at the reviews of the people that use the product.

 Luckily, there are a variety of types of advanced accessories.
-Using a selection of these accessories makes toilet use favorable for disable people.
+Using a selection of these accessories makes toilet use favorable for disabled people.
 Disabled people with different medical conditions will all have a variety of needs.
-Making the toilet more accessible for the disabled will vary from the bathroom to bathroom.
-They can now experience and enjoy the perks of having a toilet design according to their needs and requirements.
+Making the toilet more accessible for the disabled will vary from bathroom to bathroom.
+They can now experience and enjoy the perks of having a toilet designed according to their needs and requirements.
 Some PWD will now find comfort and help with their sanitation and hygiene while using the improved facilities.
 Others will still need physical encouragement to sit in the toilet and stand up when they’re done using it.